top of page

 Q: What are some ways I can save money on my tree work?

-Q: How does the winter discount work?*
+Q: How does the slow season discount work?

 Q: Will you grind the stumps after removing my tree(s)?